Supervised Domain Adaptation: A Graph Embedding Perspective and a Rectified Experimental Protocol: Domain Adaptation via Graph Embedding

 \subsection{DAGE Framework}

 The aim of transformation-based Domain Adaptation methods is to learn a common subspace where the distribution gap between source domain data and target domain data is as small as possible.
-In the supervised setting, we want a transformation $\varphi(\cdot)$ which places samples belonging to the same class close together without regard to the originating domain to achieve within-class compactness.
-On the other hand, we want $\varphi(\cdot)$ to clearly separate samples with different labels irrespective of the domain, gaining between-class separability.
+In the supervised setting, we want a transformation $\varphi(\cdot)$, which places samples of the same class close together without regard to the originating domain to achieve within-class compactness.
+On the other hand, we want $\varphi(\cdot)$ to clearly separate samples with different labels irrespective of the domain to gain between-class separability.

 Let $\mX_\Src \in \mathbb{R}^{D\times N_\Src}$ and $\mX_\Tgt \in \mathbb{R}^{D\times N_\Tgt}$ be two data matrices from the source and target domains, respectively, and let $N = N_\Src + N_\Tgt$.
 Suppose we have a transformation $\varphi(\cdot)$ which can produce $d$-dimensional vectors from $D$-dimensional data.
-Then we can construct a matrix $\matrix{\Phi} = [\varphi( \mX_\Src ) \:\: \varphi( \mX_\Tgt )] \in \mathbb{R}^{d \times N}$ containing the transformed data from both domains.
-By encoding the desired pair-wise data relationships in an intrinsic graph $G=(\mX, \mW)$ and computing its graph Laplacian matrix $\mL$, we can formulate a measure of within-class spread as:
+Then we can construct a matrix $\matrix{\Phi} = [\varphi( \mX_\Src ) , \varphi( \mX_\Tgt )] \in \mathbb{R}^{d \times N}$ containing the transformed data from both domains.
+By encoding the desired pair-wise data relationships in an intrinsic graph $G=(\mX, \mW)$ and computing its graph Laplacian matrix $\mL$, we can formulate a measure of within-class spread as

-Similarly, we can create a penalty graph $G_p = (\mX, \mW_p)$ and express the between-class separability using:
+Similarly, we can create a penalty graph $G_p = (\mX, \mW_p)$ and express the between-class separability using

-Posing the domain adaptation problem in these terms, lets us utilise common objective functions from Graph Embedding.
-Since the goal is to minimise the within-class compactness and maximise the between-class separability, DAGE optimises:
+Since the goal is to minimise the within-class spread (\cref{eq:within_class_compactness_criterion}) and maximise the between-class separability (\cref{eq:between_class_separability_criterion}), we can utilise the trace ratio objective function to perform Domain Adaptation via Graph Embedding:

-Note that since Eq. (\ref{eq:dage_criterion}) corresponds to a minimization problem, the graphs Laplacian matrices of the intrinsic and the penalty graphs are placed respectively in the numerator and denominator of the trace ratio problem.
+Note that the graph Laplacian matrices of the intrinsic and the penalty graphs are placed respectively in the numerator and denominator of the trace ratio problem, since \cref{eq:dage_criterion} corresponds to a minimization problem.
+Note also that the criterion in \cref{eq:dage_criterion} can be seen as the multidimensional generalisation of \cref{eq:graph_preserving_criterion_laplacians} in which an arbitrary function $\varphi(\cdot)$ is used in place of a linear projection $\vector{v}$.